vivek-sundli/leet/README.md

-following repo has solutions to questions on online platforms.
+following repo has solutions to begineer->advance lvl questions on LC platform.